fido-device-onboard/client-sdk-fidoiot/docs/tpm.md

 # Command to uninstall TPM libraries
 $ ./install_tpm_libs.sh -u
 ```
-> **Note:** Installation of these components may require elevated permissions.
+> ***Note:*** Installation of these components may require elevated permissions.
 Please use 'sudo' to execute the script.

 ### 2.1 Building and Installing Libraries for Trusted Platform Module (TPM)

 Following steps should be performed if SDO TPM [TPM-Library-Installation-Script](../utils/install_tpm_libs.sh) script is not used to setup SDO TPM libraries.
 Install only tpm2-tss library to enable TPM enabled SDO Client-SDK code compilation.
-To enable compilation and execution of TPM enabled SDO Client-SDK code install all three libraries namely: tpm2-tss, tpm2-abrmd, tpm2-tools and tpm2-tss-engine
+To enable compilation and execution of TPM enabled SDO Client-SDK code, install all libraries namely: tpm2-tss, tpm2-abrmd, tpm2-tools, and tpm2-tss-engine.

 #### 2.1.1 tpm2-tss-2.3.1

-This is the main library that creates commands per Trusted Computing Group (TCG) specification to use the TPM.  uses release version 2.3.1 of the library.
+This is the main library that creates commands per Trusted Computing Group (TCG) specification to use the TPM.
+It uses release version 2.3.1 of the library.

 ##### Source Code